Sole vs joint divorce application

 A sole divorce application is filed by one spouse without the agreement of the other.
 A joint application requires both spouses to agree and apply together.
 Joint applications are generally simpler and faster, as they demonstrate mutual agreement on the dissolution of the marriage.
 Sole applications may involve contested proceedings and require the court to be satisfied the marriage has irretrievably broken down.

-Applying jointly may be beneficial if both parties agree the marriage has ended.
+Joint applications are sometimes used in situations where both parties agree the marriage has ended.
 Joint applications tend to be faster, less adversarial, and can reduce legal costs.
-However, this depends on your individual circumstances and whether mutual agreement exists.
+However, this depends on individual circumstances and whether mutual agreement exists.
 We can connect you with a licensed lawyer who can discuss which application type suits your situation.

 If one spouse refuses to sign a joint application, the other may proceed with a sole application.
-In a sole application, you must demonstrate to the court that the marriage has irretrievably broken down, even without your spouse's agreement.
+In a sole application, the applicant generally must demonstrate to the court that the marriage has irretrievably broken down, even without the other spouse's agreement.
 This may require additional evidence and can be more time-consuming than a joint application.
 A lawyer can advise on your options.